makersinchicago/socialraspi/README.md

 ## The scripts

+### stored image scripts
+These five scripts below do not use the raspberry pi hardware but were useful for learning how to get things from the machine to the social networks.

 **twitpic** requires api access from the twitter developers portal.
 It takes a locally stored image and shares it on the timeline.

 **igphoto** uses standard login in credentials to do the same on the feed.